Tyla Says She's Fine With Being Compared To Rihanna, For Now: "It’s A Compliment"

 Tyla Is Unfazed By The Rihanna Comparisons

 Tyla’s 2023 smash hit “Water” turned her into a global pop phenomenon.
-The song was RIAA-certified Platinum for the second time on Monday (April 29) and earned her a Grammy for Best African Music Performance back in February.
+The song was RIAA-certified two-times Platinum on Monday (April 29) and earned her a Grammy for Best African Music Performance back in February.

 Early on, people began comparing her to Rihanna, primarily due to them being interactional acts that crossed over, both literally and figuratively.
 Tyla was born and raised in Johannesburg, South Africa before relocating to the U.K., whereas the “Diamonds” singer grew up in Barbados and moved to the United States at the age of 16.